DOI-ONRR/blog-nrrd/src/pages/plain-language-accessibility/index.md

 Because manual accessibility testing of websites is only one of my team’s many tasks, I wanted to write instructions that remind us of all the testing requirements and ensure that people new to our team can easily learn the process.

-Instead of a wiki page (like I did for document testing), I created an [instructional spreadsheet focused on ACRT](https://github.com/DOI-ONRR/research/blob/main/accessibility/2024_ACRT_Instructions.xlsx) to help us with the annual Section 508 assessment.
+Instead of a wiki page (like I did for document testing), I created an [instructional Excel spreadsheet focused on ACRT](https://github.com/DOI-ONRR/research/blob/main/accessibility/2024_ACRT_Instructions.xlsx) to help us with the annual Section 508 assessment.
 Within the spreadsheet I included:

 - the ACRT test condition and corresponding WCAG identifier,
 - a plain language explanation of the ACRT test condition,